skeletonkey/Erik/README.md

 # .erikrc

-If .erikrc is found in your home directory ($ENV{HOME}/.erikrc).
-It will be loaded and those setting will be applied.
+If .erikrc is found in your home directory ($ENV{HOME}/.erikrc, /etc/.erikrc).
+The first one found will be loaded and those setting will be applied.

 NOTE: settings are overwritten by what you specify while using Erik.